Lilikh/ColourMemory-Card/README.md

     dotnet run

 ** Notes
-    Ensure the backend is running before the frontend,
+    Ensure the backend is running before the frontend, as the frontend makes API calls to http://localhost:5286/api/game/start and related endpoints.
+    Update gameLogic.ts to use the local backend URL if needed.

  **Clone the Repository**
    ```bash